Minimally Invasive Parathyroid Surgery

 Voice changes:

-Only 0.5% (1 in 200) patients experience complications related to the damage of the nerve that goes to the vocal cords.
-When this occurs the patient will have hoarse voice or inability to make high-pitched sounds.
-In about 1 in 50 operations patient might experience temporally voice changes which resolve in 8 to 12 weeks.
+Only 0.5% (1 in 200) of patients experience complications related to the damage of the recurrent laryngeal nerve that goes to the vocal cords.
+When this occurs, the patient will have a hoarse voice or an inability to make high-pitched sounds.
+In about 1 in 50 operations, patients might experience temporary voice changes, which resolve in 8 to 12 weeks.

 Low calcium level:

-In about 1 in 100 patients that were operated on and had 3 and ½ parathyroid glands removal for parathyroid hyperplasia may experience permanent low calcium levels.
-If it happens, patients need to stay on several times a day calcium and vitamin D supplementation for a life.
-Because of the nature of the surgery, all patients will go home on calcium pills for 2-3 weeks.
-If patient develops cramps in their hands or legs, or tingling of the face muscles it means that the calcium level is low.
-In this case you should immediately take 2 calcium pills (1000 mg) and call your doctor.
-For maximum absorption Calcium should be supplemented with Magnesium.
+In about 1 in 100 patients who were operated on and had three and ½ parathyroid glands removed for parathyroid hyperplasia, they may experience permanent low calcium levels.
+If it happens, patients need to stay on calcium and vitamin D supplementation several times a day for life.
+Because of the nature of the surgery, all patients will be prescribed calcium supplements for 2-3 weeks.
+If the patient develops cramps in the hands or legs or tingling in the face muscles, it indicates a low calcium level.
+In this case, take two calcium pills (1000 mg) immediately and call your doctor.
+For maximum absorption, Calcium should be supplemented with Magnesium.

 Bleeding:

-With current technique the incidence of bleeding is close to zero.
+With the current technique, the incidence of bleeding is close to zero.

 Wound infection:

-With current technique the incidence of wound infection is close to zero.
-You do not need any antibiotics for the surgery, unless you have condition which requires you to take antibiotics with every procedure.
+With the current technique, the incidence of wound infection is close to zero.
+You do not need any antibiotics for the surgery, unless you have a condition that requires you to take antibiotics with every procedure.

 POSTOPERATIVE CARE: